arielccjr/Journal2025/README.txt

             : WHO: Relations, FAMILIAR= Mother*Father...
 Blood/Tribe/Race/Specie/Genus/Status...: Personality, Community (Polis), (e.g., "bigger than," "father of").
             : WHAT:  Weights&Measures, Metals/Conductors, Flags, Letters/Spells, File Types: Array, Libraries, Node/Tree, Graph/Web/Forest, 3D Matrix...
                 : State/Condition – What condition it is in (e.g., "armed," "healthy," "wet").
-                : Action – What it is doing (e.g., "running," "writing").
+                : Action – What it is doing
                 : Passion (Being Acted Upon) – What is being done to it (e.g., "being burned," "being pushed").
                 : Position – How it is arranged (e.g., "sitting," "lying down").
                 : SEEING-SHOWING